ananthu2014/PDF-Extraction/Readme.md

 For further clarity, please check the project report.
 pdf_ext.ipynb is the work-space to show the progress.
 model.ipynb is the main file.
+sample.py is the file which also uses PyMuPDF Library to extract images inside the PDFs to parse that information as well, but the code is not tested and debugged properly.